 Natural Drawing Online Class Series: January 5 - February 9, 2024

 Participants ages 14+ of all artistic abilities and levels of experience are invited to sketch and draw in this beginner-level, five week progressive drawing class for adults.
 Join esteemed Teaching Artist in Residence Janice Tanton in this free interactive online series to explore different drawing and mark-making techniques.

-Confirmation of Enrollment: Friday, March 24 – Participants will receive confirmation of enrollment by email, and those remaining on the waitlist will also receive an update of their status.
+Confirmation of Enrollment: Participants will receive confirmation of enrollment by email by December 11, and those remaining on the waitlist will also receive an update of their status.

 Participants will engage in a fun five week program using Zoom plus a safe and private online community network to:

 • Explore and identify tools and materials

 • Discover how to see and implement values and shading

 • Learn about when and how to use line to create emotion in drawing